George Foster Peabody: Personal life

 A tall man, in later years he developed a mane of white hair, and wore a heavy mustache and pointed beard, becoming known for his dignified and courtly manner.
 He maintained a mansion in Brooklyn, where he entertained lavishly.
 He also purchased a summer home known as Abenia at Lake George, where he spent most of each year.
 He was frequently a guest at Yaddo, the Saratoga Springs estate of Spencer Trask and his wife, Katrina Trask, and from both estates he developed a wide circle of influence, including many persons from the literary world, church, business, and government, who came to enjoy his gracious hospitality.

 A longtime bachelor, in 1921, eleven years after Trask's death in a railroad accident, Peabody married Trask's widow Katrina, and they lived at Yaddo until her death in 1922.
-Thereafter Yaddo became a great retreat for artists.
-Peabody continued to live on the estate, and in 1926 he adopted a daughter, Mrs. Marjorie P. Waite, a young woman whom he had come to know in connection with his civic and humanitarian activities and who aided him in them.
+Thereafter, Yaddo became a great retreat for artists.
+Peabody continued to live on the estate, and in 1926, he adopted a daughter, Mrs. Marjorie P. Waite, a young woman whom he had come to know in connection with his civic and humanitarian activities and who aided him in them.

-Peabody died in 1938 at his home in Warm Springs, Georgia and is buried at Yaddo.
+Peabody died in 1938 at his home in Warm Springs, Georgia.